open-contracting/software-development-handbook/docs/python/linting.rst

 .. note::

    This section is provided for reference.
+In general, these are not worth the effort.

 flake8's ``--max-complexity`` option (provided by `mccabe <https://pypi.org/project/mccabe/>`__) is deactivated by default.
 A threshold of 10 or 15 is `recommended <https://en.wikipedia.org/wiki/Cyclomatic_complexity#Limiting_complexity_during_development>`__: